vdclab/gene_presence_abscence/Readme.md

 Before running the workflow, another config file need to be assessed to configure the slurm on HiPerGator.
 This file is `config/slurm/cluster-config.yaml`
 Here are the options:
-- account: account linked to your HiPerGator.
+- account: account linked to your HiPerGator. (insert your account here)

+the subsequent options can be left by default:
 - qos: qos account name for HiPerGator.
 - time: time per rule in minutes.
 - nodes: number of nodes to use per rules.